Exploring IBM WebSphere Application Server

 Notable WebSphere Application Server Features and Benefits

 The notable benefits of WAS are that it is a highly scalable server environment, it's well-known software which is been with us for several years, and it's continuously updated.
 In the past few years, new components were added so that the journey to the cloud environments is even easier.

 In this article, let's examine three following features and benefits: MicroProfile Support, WAS Admin Console, and IBM Cloud integration.

 For anyone who prefers working with MicroProfile technologies, we have some good news!
-MircoProfile is fully supported in the WebSphere Liberty application, and you can check all the supported technologies here.
+MircoProfile is fully supported in the WebSphere Liberty application, and you can check all supported technologies.
 MicroProfile is a collection of specifications for Java cloud-native microservices.
-You can check out more about MicroProfile here.
+Check out more on MicroProfile.

 WAS Admin Console

 This is a huge benefit when compared to the lightweight application server.
 With WebSphere, you can control all settings from the Application Server Administrative Console.

 Some of the features that are available include security settings, application deployment, and performance overview.
 Alternatively, you can manage multiple servers under WebSphere Application Server Network Deployment.